sveawebpay/php-integration/apidoc/files/BuildOrder/CreateOrderBuilder.php.txt

  *
  * You can then go on specifying any payment method specific settings, using methods provided by the
  * returned payment request class.
  *
+ * The Invoice and Payment plan payment methods will perform a synchronous payment request and immediately return a response.
+ * The Card, Direct bank, and hosted methods via PayPage are asynchronous.
+These will return an html form containing a
+ * formatted message to send to Svea, which in turn sends a response to a given return url.
+ *
  * @author Kristian Grossman-Madsen, Anneli Halld'n, Daniel Brolund for Svea Webpay */